KasparEtter/ef1p/internet/index.md

 - **Denial of existence**: How can you be sure that a domain name doesn't exist or doesn't have the queried record type without requiring the authoritative name server to sign such a statement on the fly?
-  Since each label of a domain name (the part between two periods) can be up to 63 characters long, a domain can have more direct subdomains than there are [atoms in the observable universe](https://en.wikipedia.org/wiki/Observable_universe#Matter_content%E2%80%94number_of_atoms).
+  Since each label of a domain name (the part between two dots) can be up to 63 characters long, a domain can have more direct subdomains than there are [atoms in the observable universe](https://en.wikipedia.org/wiki/Observable_universe#Matter_content%E2%80%94number_of_atoms).
   (The limit of 63 characters is imposed by [RFC 1035](https://tools.ietf.org/html/rfc1035)